Recovering from childhood bacterial meningitis and septicaemia

 Serious and long-term after effects

-In the coming weeks we'll be building up a library of more detailed information about the after effects of meningitis and septicaemia.
-The first additions to the library are identified by active links.
+We're building up a library of more detailed information about the after effects of meningitis and septicaemia.
+Current library items are identified by active links.

 My Journal – Extra notes pagesMy Journal